 Common Italian Greetings – How do you greet people in Italy?

 We are a funny country, indeed.
-We have the same word for informal “Hello” and “Bye” which is the Word >>CIAO<< (pronounced Chow).
-Are you now asking yourself, what CIAO means in Italian?
+We have the same word for informal “Hello” and “Bye”, which is the Word >>CIAO<< (pronounced Chow).
+Are you now asking yourself what CIAO means in Italian?
 Well, it comes from the Venetian word s-cìao (I’m your slave) and the mediaeval Latin “Servus” (still used in daily life in Austria and southern Germany).
-You say Ciao for non-formal greetings, but you will hear some people tell Salve too.
+You say Ciao for non-formal greetings, but you will hear some people tell Salve, too.

 The formal hello is Buon Giorno (translates good morning + good day).
-People use it a lot, sometimes, till late afternoon.
+People use it a lot, sometimes till late afternoon.
 Buon pomeriggio (good afternoon) is less used, but it is correct and used on emails and chats.
-If you meet someone at midday a plan to see again in the evening, you will say Buon Pomeriggio!
-After lunch, at 2 pm you are meant to say Good Evening!
+If you meet someone at midday and plan to see them again in the evening, you will say Buon Pomeriggio!
+After lunch, at 2 pm, you are meant to say Good Evening!
 Buona Notte or Notte translates >>Good Night<<.

 Do Italians speak English?
-Eh…”Mi scusi”
+Eh…”Mi Scusi”

-Get familiar with the funny Italian Slang Phrases.
+Get familiar with the funny Italian Slang Phrases

 Here are just a few for a bit of fun: